 - No rewards: Some secured credit cards let you earn rewards like cash back.
 The BankAmericard Secured isn’t one of them.
 It’s simply a tool for building credit, without the perks.

-Bank of America earned an average rating in J.D.
-Power’s 2019 U.S. Credit Card Satisfaction Study, although its credit card mobile app were ranked “better than most” in a separate J.D.
-Power study.
+Bank of America earned an above average rating in J.D.
+Power’s 2020 U.S. Credit Card Satisfaction Study and came in 3rd place out of 11.
 The bank does offer 24/7 customer service.

 The BankAmericard Secured offers security features that are standard in the industry, including the option to set up balance and due-date alerts via text or email, a $0 liability guarantee if fraudulent charges are made with the card, and 24/7 help with free card replacement if it’s lost or stolen.

 Unlike most other secured cards, though, the BankAmericard Secured does not let you lock or freeze your account from the website or mobile app if you lose it.

 BankAmericard Secured’s Fees

 This card does not have an annual fee or penalty APR, meaning your APR won’t increase if you fall behind on payments.
 Unlike some secured cards, however, it does charge foreign transaction fees.
 Other than that, its fees are in line with industry standards.